Consulate-General of the United States, Tabriz

 The former Consulate-General of the United States, Tabriz was a diplomatic and political venue in Tabriz that operated under the auspices of the US Embassy in Tehran.
 This consulate was opened in 1906 and was active until the capture of the US Embassy in Tehran and the severance of Iran-US relations in 1980.

 This consulate was located at the end of Lilava neighborhood or South Shariati Street.
 After the Iranian Revolution of 1979 and the severance of relations with the US government, its building was given to the Islamic Revolution Committees of Tabriz.
 After a few years, the building was given to the Iranian Police Criminal Investigation Department of Tabriz.
-In 1999, the area became a restaurant and reception hall affiliated with the General Command of the Law Enforcement of Islamic Republic of Iran.
+In 1999, the area became a restaurant and reception hall affiliated with the Police Command of the Islamic Republic of Iran.

 History

 Prior to World War II and the occupation of Tabriz by Allied leaders of World War I, the US consulate was located in an unsuitable location, and a new consulate was established in 1943 in this place.
 The land of the consulate was formerly an abandoned garden called the "Armenian Desert" and was owned by a person named "Haj Ali Akbar Dabbagh".
 When the Red Army entered Tabriz on the 26th of August 1941, this barren land became the location of Soviet army tanks.
 In 1944, an Austrian engineer working in "Khosravi leather factory" named "Engineer Sigmund" bought this plot of land for ten thousand tomans and turned it into a garden.
 The US government then bought the garden from the Austrian engineer and moved the US consulate to its place.
 In the critical years of the end of World War II and the formation of the Azerbaijani Democratic Party in Tabriz from 1945 to 1946, the consulate was the center of control and prevention of political-military activities of Soviet Union forces in Azerbaijan and the US Deputy Consul in Tabriz named Robert Rossow, Jr. observed the movements and activities of the Red Army in Tabriz and transmitted all the secret operations of the Soviet Union forces in Azerbaijan to the United States moment by moment.
 Finally, the Soviet forces evacuated Azerbaijan in June 1946, and on December 12, 1946, the government of the Azerbaijani Democratic Party was defeated and disintegrated in front of the Iranian army.

 After that, the US Consulate in Tabriz continued to fulfill its duty to spread US policies in Azerbaijan and prevent the spread of anti-American ideas, and to fight communist ideology activities in the region.